nasa-nccs-hpda/terragpu/docs/publication-runs.md

 an existing real scene without repetition (still normalized to physical float32 GeoTIFF before timing).
 Additional scales such as 8 are opt-in and increase disk space and runtime substantially.

+### Direct bash launches and CPU allocation evidence

+The publication and scaling reports record `execution.cpu_resources`: CPU logical count, process affinity and allowlisted Slurm per-task/per-node CPU variables.
+Missing values remain null; job CPU strings such as `8(x2)` remain unaltered.
+These are separate observations, not a verified allocation size.
+A shell can see all node CPUs or inherit stale scheduler variables.
+In particular, `SLURM_CPUS_ON_NODE` is not a per-task worker budget.

+Launching with `bash` does not automatically use every visible CPU: the explicit `--workers 1 4 8` sweep runs separate configurations with those worker counts, and the runner limits common numerical-library thread counts to one.
+Confirm that the allocation permits the requested counts using `scontrol show job "$SLURM_JOB_ID"`; the existing allocation/affinity guard cannot prove scheduler entitlement when per-task information is absent.
+No additional `srun` step is required by TerraGPU itself.
+See [PRISM validation](prism-validation.md).